Why Does My Doberman Lean on My Legs?

 Dobermans were bred to be personal protectors.
 They don’t just want to be near you – they want to be on you.

 • Checking Your Energy: If you are stressed, the lean gets heavier.
-They are feeling your heart rate and your vibes.
+They feel your heart rate.
+They feel your vibes.

 • The Anchor: In busy spots – like a loud park in Toronto – the lean helps them stay grounded.

-• The Lap Dog Delusion: If they can’t fit in your lap, your shins are the next best thing.
+• The Lap Dog Delusion: If they can’t fit in your lap, your legs are the next best thing.

 More Than Just Physical Weight

-• The Security Check: They are verifying that you haven’t moved an inch without them knowing.
+• The Security Check: They are making sure you haven’t moved an inch without them knowing.

-• The Emotional Sponge: Dobies are famously intuitive.
-If you are stressed, they lean harder to ground both of you.
+• The Emotional Sponge: Dobies are intuitive.
+If you are stressed, they lean harder to ground you both.

-• The Anchor: On rural Ontario trails, a lean often happens when they spot a deer or a stranger—they are “checking in” with headquarters (you) before reacting.
+• The Check-In: On rural Ontario trails, a lean can happen when they spot a deer or a stranger.
+They are checking in with “headquarters” – you – before they react.

 How to Lean Back (Metaphorically)

 If your Dobie is a chronic leaner, embrace it.
-It’s a sign of a high-functioning partnership.
-However, if they are leaning because they are nervous—tail tucked or ears pinned—don’t just pat them.
-Stay calm, keep your legs sturdy, and let them realize you are the “post” they can rely on.
+It is a sign of a strong partnership.
+If they are leaning because they are nervous – with a tucked tail or pinned ears – stay calm.
+Keep your legs sturdy.
+Let them realize you are the “post” they can rely on.

-In a busy urban environment like Toronto, a solid lean can actually be a great tool to keep your dog focused on you rather than the passing streetcars or frantic cyclists.
+In a busy city like Toronto, a solid lean is a great tool.
+It keeps your dog focused on you instead of streetcars or fast cyclists.

 Support the Lean, Support the Rescue